 Case Stages after a Personal Injury, Car Accident or Motorcycle Accident

-During your first meeting with Cantor Crane at our office, our staff of highly trained injury attorneys will conduct an in-depth interview with you.
+During your first meeting with Cantor Injury Lawyers at our office, our staff of highly trained injury attorneys will conduct an in-depth interview with you.
 We will ask for information about the date your accident occurred, the location and all of the circumstances that surrounded it.
 Then, we will start preparing your case file and organize all of the facts and information that we have been provided.
 Our approach is to prepare every case as if it were going to go to trial, and so we prepare your file in that manner.
 We have found that on average, around 95% of cases end up settling without proceeding to trial.

 - Gathering Information